 Well, I’m not quite old, yet, I hope, but I am going East, for about a week.
 Here’s the the plan: My family is having a reunion in Orlando, Florida next weekend, celebrating my Aunt’s Birthday (suffice to say It’s a big one).
 In the week leading up to that date, I’m going to visit some parts of the eastern US that I haven’t seen since we left in 2005 (a year and 10 days ago, to be precise).
-First stop is Dublin, New Hampshire, to visit The Walden School Summer session.
+First stop is Dublin, New Hampshire, to visit The Walden School Summer session, check the information at the chouprojects.com site.
 I’ll write more about this amazing institution in my next entry.
 I’ll be visiting and hopefully soaking in the creative juices there from Tuesday through Wednesday.
 On Thursday I’ll be in Boston, visiting our old neighborhood in Cambridge and looking up some some old friends.
 I have to admit that while I consider Vancouver my home, we did live for 14 years in Cambridge, and since we’ve left, every once in a while I’ll do a little digital sleepwalk using Google Maps Street View to our old courtyard and the other streets in the neighborhood.
 I know every crack in the sidewalk between Hampshire Street and the Kendall Square T stop, or used to know, rather.
 I expect that I’ll be surprised at how things have changed.
 I don’t know if I’ll get a chance to taste some Toscanini’s Ice Cream, or even an Emma’s Pizza or Kendall Brewery beer, but any and all of those will be nice to sample once again, just to make sure that they are all as good as I remember them.
 I’ll also have no chance to hear the BSO, or go to any concert, for that matter.
 Perhaps a ‘cultural’ reunion is something I’ll have to plan for another time.
 In the meantime, 3 whirlwind days in New England bookended by flights all around North America will be how my week goes.
 Let’s hope the heat wave has broken before I get there.

-Early Friday morning I fly out of Logan (which I must admit I’m not looking forward to seeing again — I hate that airport — often called the worst in North America — with a passion and hope that someday they will mercifully tear it down, but I’m not holding my breath ) to Orlando, where Pam and I will join my parents, cousins and others in the Florida heat (although I suspect we’ll be in air-conditioning much of the time).
+Early Friday morning I fly out of Logan (which I must admit I’m not looking forward to seeing again — I hate the vpnfair connection of that airport — often called the worst in North America — with a passion and hope that someday they will mercifully tear it down, but I’m not holding my breath ) to Orlando, where Pam and I will join my parents, cousins and others in the Florida heat (although I suspect we’ll be in air-conditioning much of the time).